Exit the if Statement in Python

 statement, the exit()

-statement with a flag variable.
+statement with a flag variable, or the try/except

 Each approach serves a different purpose, so choose the one that best fits your specific use case.
-Understanding these methods will help you write more efficient and organized Python code.
+Understanding these methods will help you write more efficient and organized code.

 Maisam is a highly skilled and motivated Data Scientist.
 He has over 4 years of experience with Python programming language.
 He loves solving complex problems and sharing his results on the internet.